A Monthly Column for Word Lovers

 The picture that emerges is one of sharp contrast: a woman who, on the one hand, embraced the eccentricities of her vocation, which seemed to require her withdrawal from most of society and to demand nearly continuous intensive introspection.
 On the other hand, she devoted hours of study to a book - namely, the dictionary - that is the meeting place of all language users, a storehouse for the consensus of meanings of words.

 Despite her shunning of publicity during her life, and her disinclination to participate in any way in the public intellectual life of her time, it's hard not to think that her basic motive was communication: concise, succinct, distilled communication using words.
 She counted the dictionary among the foremost tools of her trade and learned to use it expertly.
 Today, more than 120 years after her death, her communications are as fresh and jarring as when she wrote them.
 Her method of old-fashioned dictionary study is an inspiration to anyone today whose task is to create an enduring message using only words.

 We have chosen three of Dickinson's short poems (and most of her poems are short) that we have found illuminating on subjects that we ponder.
-By using the VT and the EDL, the poems provide the opportunity (as any of her poems do) of exploring the ways in which words and their definitions connect to each other throughout the vast body of her poetry.
-We have provided links for some words to the VT; we recommend the study of these same words in the EDL (link provided below), where you can see the various meanings that Emily Dickinson employed (perhaps "deployed" is a better term) and the contexts in which she used them, as well as some of the dictionary definitions that influenced her.
+By using the Visual Thesaurus and the EDL, the poems provide the opportunity (as any of her poems do) of exploring the ways in which words and their definitions connect to each other throughout the vast body of her poetry.
+We have provided links to entries for some words; we recommend the study of these same words in the EDL (link provided below), where you can see the various meanings that Emily Dickinson employed (perhaps "deployed" is a better term) and the contexts in which she used them, as well as some of the dictionary definitions that influenced her.

 - Each that we lose takes part of us;